redstone-dart/redstone_mapper/README.md

 * Encoding and decoding of objects to JSON.
 * Data validation.
 * Database connection management.
-* Decoding of database objects to Dart objects.
+* Encoding and decoding of objects to the database.

 Encoding and decoding of objects and data validation can also be used on the client side. redstone_mapper provides a pub transformer that prevents dart2js from generating a bloated javascript file.